gfsgfsPunchlineGuy/Punchline/README.md

 Painter:

-Gains a random Edition each round its effect is doubled if it has one 1/16 chance to gain Negative which grants +1 Joker slot permanently
+Gains a random Edition each round its effect is doubled it has 1/16 chance to gain Negative which grants +1 Joker slot permanently

 Jena: